Cigarette Burns: Production

-The screenplay is minimalist and dialogue-heavy; as The Avocado website puts it, "driven by monologues and characters meeting for the first time": Usually there are only two participants in any scene.
-Even if more people are onscreen at any given time, only two are talking.

 Filming

 Filming took place in 2005.
 All Masters of Horror directors were given the same modest production budget and no restrictions on what they could make their film about.
 To save money, they used few film locations, which included Bellinger's mansion, Meyers' small home, Sweetman's movie theater, and its projection booth as screenwriters McWeeny and Swan envisioned them.

 Location shooting took place in Vancouver, British Columbia, with stock footage establishing shots of Paris, France.
 The Vogue Theatre, at 918 Granville Street, stood in for Sweetman's cinema.
 Bellinger's Spanish Colonial Revival home scenes were shot at the Casa Mia heritage estate, at 1920 SW Marine Drive, also the filming location for other films with a fantasy and horror vibe.
 Katja Backovic's penthouse was filmed at 123 Davie Street.

 Carpenter shot in the aspect ratio of 1.78:1, since the film was formatted for TV, rather than his usual 2.35:1 scope photography.